HDFGroup/hdf-rest-api/AclOps/index.rst

 In many cases it will be desired to have a default ACL that applies to each resource in the domain.
 This can be accomplished by defining an ACL for the root group.
-This will control the access rights for any resource unless of ACL is present in that resource for the requesting user.
+This will control the access rights for any resource unless an ACL is present in that resource for the requesting user.

 The default ACL can be read or updated by forming a request with a uri that includes the root group id, i.e.: "/groups/<root_id>/acls", or by using the uri path for the domain, i.e. "/acls".